HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/web_content/index.md

     Learn how to preview content items in a portal environment to see how they would be displayed to users.
 - [**Managing web content libraries**](web_content_libraries.md)<br>
     Learn how to organize and manage your web content.

+## Digital Assets
+The [Digital Asset Management (DAM)](../dam.md) is to provide a central platform for storing and managing rich media assets, enabling engaging and consistently branded experiences across digital channels in HCL DX.

+## Site Templates
+create [site templates](../site_templates.md) or section templates for use with HCL Digital Experience (DX).

+##

 ## HCLSoftware U learning materials